moore3930/moore3930.github.io/index.md

 I have three years of industrial experience, successively engaged in algorithm-related work in Alibaba (2018-2019), Baidu (2019-2020), and Microsoft (Now).
 Before that, I got my M.Phil degree from EECS at Peking University (2015-2018).

-[comment]: <> (I persue the fundamental principles of human language through a spectrum of learning problems, with particular focus on )

-[comment]: <> (structured prediction and text generation. )

-[comment]: <> (I derive probabilistic models guided by Bayesian perspectives, equipped with modern neural architectures, utilizing )

-[comment]: <> (efficient inference, and grounded to linguistics and real-world scenarios. )
+I appreciate designing the models or approaches that are driven by the intuition after capturing deep understandings of specific fields, equipped with modern neural architectures, and grounded to real-world scenarios.
+The research that attracted me most is simple, insightful, and far-reaching creation, such as Word2Vec, Transformer, and BERT.

 I mainly focus on Natural Language Processing and Computational Advertising.
 In terms of specific topics, I am interested in
 * NLP: Cross-lingual, Machine Translation, Natural Language Understanding.